zboxfs/zbox/CONTRIBUTING.md

 hard because OS file system IO errors are very rare.
 To solve this problem, like what sqlite did, Zbox uses a virtual IO (vio) layer to access underling file system.
 Vio is a zero-cost wrapper of the underling file system API.
-That makes simulating random IO errors quite easy.
+That makes simulating random IO errors easy.

 By default, vio is turned off and it is just a synonym of the underling file system.
 To test the random IO errors, we need to enable vio first by turning on